chakmawhocodes/60-Days-Of-Python/README.md

 - Counters
 - Several Python Projects for Practice

-#### 10. Design one Advance Project in Python by implementing all above topics ✅
+#### 10. Design one Advance Project in Python by implementing all above topics✅